 13th Floor - Phoenix, AZ

 The largest haunted house in Phoenix is 13th Floor.
 There is a reason buildings do not have a 13th floor.
 Can you survive the 13th Floor?
 There are two haunted attractions in this huge 60,000 square foot building.
 It is that scary.
 The second scary attraction is In The Shadow.
 Are you afraid of Zombies?
 You will be.
 Two attractions at one combined low price.
 Doors open at 7 pm.
 This is one of the most popular haunts in America.
 This 13th Floor has over 85000 Facebook likes.
-Opens for the season on September 28th.
+Opens for the season in late September 2019.
 Check web page as this haunt is open most nights in October.

 AZ Field of Screams - Glendale, AZ